Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/world/background.rst

 Horizon Color
-   The RGB color at the horizon
+   The RGB color at the horizon.
 Zenith Color
-   The RGB color at the zenith (overhead)
+   The RGB color at the zenith (overhead).

+.. rubric:: Sky

 How these colors are interpreted depends on which kind of *Sky* is chosen.